waynewli/waynewli.github.io/_pages/markdown.md

   - /md/
   - /markdown.html
 ---
+--

-Before embarking on my academic journey, I worked as a corporate strategist in Hong Kong and China for over 15 years.
+Before embarking on the academic journey, I worked as a corporate strategist in Hong Kong and China for over 15 years.
 Some of my career highlights include:

 * **Led corporate-level strategy execution** for a conglomerate, resulting in a significant rise in the Top 500 China Company ranking over four years (from 352nd to 183rd); also led business-unit level strategy formulation and implementation for a commercial bank, contributing to a threefold increase in total assets (from US$6 billion to US$20 billion) and a strengthened core competitiveness.